What Does a Great Inbound Marketing Website Look Like in 2023?

-That being said, everything on your website should be catered to their needs, especially your messaging.
-From your value proposition in the hero section to your blog topics, put yourself in your customers shoes.
+Everything on your business website should be catered to their needs, especially your messaging.
+From your value proposition in the hero section to your blog topics, put yourself in your customer's shoes.

-If you’re already a big and beloved brand like Coke or Microsoft, you can get away with not selling your worth.
-When you’re still introducing yourself, however, and building trust with an audience, keep your messaging about them.
+If you’re already a big and beloved brand like Coca-Cola or Microsoft, you can get away with not selling your worth.
+When you’re still introducing yourself, however, and building trust with website visitors, keep your messaging about them.